nicolashery/nicolashery.com/posts/2014-09-07-integrating-d3js-visualizations-in-a-react-app.md

 And voilà!
 We have tooltips on hover:

-{% image "d3js-react-integration-04.png" "D3.js and React" "Adding tooltips on hover" %}
+{% cloudinaryImage "d3js-react-integration-04.png" "D3.js and React" "Adding tooltips on hover" %}

 Now, let's see why we went through all this trouble of making things stateless and not making too many assumptions.
 Let's say we want to add a widget with buttons that allow you to "Show all" or "Hide all" tooltips.
 The way we have everything set up, it will be rather easy!